Manali Through Local Eyes: A Conversation with Tenzin, Mountain Guide and Cafe Owner

 Manali is the starting point for the legendary highway to Leh-Ladakh.

-"Manali has a problem — it's becoming too popular for its own infrastructure.
+Manali carries a real problem — it's becoming too popular for its own infrastructure.
 The roads can't handle peak season traffic.
 The garbage situation needs work.
 The commercialization of Mall Road is relentless.

 But at 6 AM, when you walk to the Beas River before anyone else is awake, and the snow peaks are turning pink, and the only sound is water and wind — Manali is still the place it's always been.
-A valley that makes you forget whatever you were worried about.
+A valley that helps you forget whatever you were worried about.

 Come in September.
 Come on a weekday.
-Come quietly."
+Come quietly.